 Samsung Galaxy Z Flip review: Verdict

 It didn’t take long a lot of testing for our Samsung Galaxy Z Flip review to realize that Samsung had built the most polished foldable phone yet — at least until the Galaxy Z Fold 2's subsequent release.
 Even though the new Fold now sets the standard for foldable devices, the Galaxy Z Flip remains a well-built phone that provides a big, colorful screen still capable of folding into a device that fits neatly into your pocket.

 Features like Flex Mode that take advantage of the Z Flip’s screen mean that foldable devices are more than just gimmicks, though Flex Mode would be even more useful if more apps took advantage of the feature.

 That doesn’t mean the Galaxy Z Flip is ready to go toe-to-toe with the leading flagships.
 For starters, those phones may be pricey, but with the exception of the Galaxy S20 Ultra, they’re still cheaper than the Galaxy Z Flip.
 And while the Z Flip’s cameras certainly produce pictures that match up well with what you’d get from the best camera phones, you’d expect a little something more for a phone that will set you back $1,200 to $1,300, even after Samsung's price cuts.
 (There's also the possibility of a new Galaxy Z Flip coming out later this year, which might make you wary of springing for an older foldable phone.)

 So yes, the Galaxy Flip Z is among the best foldable phones you can buy.
-That’s not enough to make it an alternative to something like the iPhone 11 Pro or Galaxy S20 Plus, but the advances Samsung made with this device over the Galaxy Fold makes us think that foldable phones actually have a future.
+That’s not enough to make it an alternative to something like the iPhone 12 Pro Max or Galaxy S21 Plus, but the advances Samsung made with this device over the Galaxy Fold makes us think that foldable phones actually have a future.